m-sharp/wedding-website/README.md

 - `WEBUSER` - Admin username for web basic auth requests.
 - `WEBPASS` - Admin password for web basic auth requests.
 - `RECAPTCHASEC` - Recaptcha server-side verification secret.
 Needs to be setup via Google.
+- `CSRFSEC` - Secret key for generating CSRF tokens.
+Should be a random, improbable to guess 32-byte long string.

 ## Acknowledgements